 New World’s End Tour Information

 Tickets cost S$35/ticket and can be purchased from www.ohstories.sg.
-Headphones and audio devices are provided, though you will need to exchange them for your personal ID at the counter.
+The audio devices are provided and you can bring your own headphones or use those provided by them.

-Tours start and end at 85 Desker Road and should take about an hour minimum – it really depends how long you decide to spend on some of the specific installations.
+Tours start and end at 85 Desker Road and should take 45-60 minutes – it really depends how long you decide to spend on some of the specific installations.

 Regarding accessibility, the tour involves walking around the streets of Jalan Besar to see site-specific installations so you’ll be along the roads and pavements a lot and have to cross the road at points, but there is a particular portion of the tour which requires stair-climbing (no lifts unfortunately), some rather dark rooms just in case you are a bit claustrophobic, and there is a strobe warning for one of the multimedia installations as well.